Strong-AI-Lab/Logical-Reasoning-Reading-Comprehension-ReClor/README.md

 2. `cd transformers` and then `pip install -e .`

 3. `cd ./examples/pytorch/text-classification/` and then run the script as the `README.md` shown.
 You only need to change the `TASK_NAME` to `mnli` like the following shown.
+The script will help you download and load the mnli dataset automatically.
 ```
 export TASK_NAME=mnli